ScooloV/bbpedia/docs/core_rules.md

 Knocked Down as the result of
 a Block action performed by this player (on its own or as part of a Blitz action), you may modify either the Armour roll or Injury roll by the amount shown in brackets.
-This modifierr may be applied after the roll has been made.
+This modifier may be applied after the roll has been made.

 This Skill cannot be used with the Stab or Chainsaw traits.